otonielduarte/marvel-app/README.md

 # Marvel App

-> This is a SPA created from CRA, with the minimal external libraries;
+> This is a SPA created from CRA, with the minimal external libraries; you can see this application in live [here](https://marvel-app-725314.netlify.app)

 ## Setup